Social sport terms and conditions

 - Long or sharp fingernails are to be trimmed or taped.

 5-a-side Soccer, 7-a-side Soccer, Touch Football and Flag Gridiron

 - All participating players are to wear a set of matching playing tops with numbers on the back.
 Each player is to wear an identical coloured shirt and it must be numbered on the back at minimum of 15 cm high and at least 1cm thick.
+Iron on numbers are recommend but drawn on or painted on numbers are also acceptable so long as they are at least 1cm think.
 Each player is required to wear the same number for each week of the competition.